Antynea/grub-btrfs/README.md

 ExecStart=/usr/bin/grub-btrfsd --syslog --timeshift-auto --timeshift-old
 ```

-When done, the service must be restarted with
+When done, the service must be restarted with:
 ``` bash
 sudo systemctl restart grub-btrfsd
 ```